chrender/fizmo/INSTALL.md

 `--`disable-png
 In case PNG support is not available or not desired, this option will disable libdrilbo's PNG capabilities.

-`--`disable-sound
+`--`disable-sdl
-In case SDL is not available or sound support is not desired, sound can be disabled using this option.
+In case SDL is not available, you can still build fizmo using this option.
+However, there will be no sound or SDL frontend available.

 `--`disable-aiff
 In case libsndfile1 is is not available or no AIFF support is required, this option will disable AIFF support.